The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 Careful analysis and filtering of the stakeholders and user input is a critical initial stage for the entire future development.

 - Defining stakeholders and users.

-- Managing research sessions.
+- Management of research sessions.

-- Managing remunerations.
+- Management of remunerations.

-- Managing tools and environments.
+- Management of tools and environments.

 Collecting information, conducting interviews, surveys, focus groups, or other activities requires time and attendance for anyone involved in the research process.
-Plannings, schedules, and agendas may be needed.
+Plans, schedules, and agendas may be needed.
 The BVOPM office supports these activities.